 By Edward W. Bailey,

-Should you have any concerns regarding your organization’s wage and hour obligations, be sure to contact us at http://centrelawgroup.com/contact/.
+Should you have any concerns about your execution of a contract with the government, be sure to contact us at http://centrelawgroup.com/contact/.

 About the Author:

 Ed Bailey is an associate attorney (bar membership pending) whose practice focuses on government contracts law, employment law, and litigation.
 Ed recently graduated cum laude from George Mason University’s Antonin Scalia Law School where he was a member of the Law Review.